edricf/Bayesian-Risk-Modeling/README.md

 # Bayesian-Risk-Modeling

-This paper explores Bayesian Risk-Modeling of Asset Prices using various Markov Chain Monte Carlo Methods
+This paper explores a Bayesian approach to model risk of Asset prices using various Markov Chain Monte Carlo Methods.